cashubtc/nuts/exchange.md

 - `data` is `H_recv`, the commitment to this participant's complete ordered receive-output list (see [Receive-output commitment](#receive-output-commitment)).
 - `offer_keyset` / `receive_keyset` bind the two asset classes.
 They MUST differ.
+- `expiry` is a unix timestamp checked against the mint clock.
+It is the binding window of the commitment: settlement is valid only before it and refund only after it (the two states never overlap).
+It MUST be set; a short window (seconds to minutes) keeps a resting offer reliable without long lockup.
 - `refund` is a fresh x-only public key whose private half the owner retains.
-A signature under it authorizes the reclaim path (see [Refund](#refund)).
+A signature under it authorizes the reclaim path (see [Refund](#refund)), valid only after `expiry`.
 It is the sole owner-authorization key and cannot be omitted; see [Refund](#refund) for why.

 The condition answers one question: